Ferroelectricity in a magnon Bose-Einstein condensate: Nonreciprocal superfluidity, exceptional points, and Majorana bosons: Model

-This definition agrees with the expression $\vb{j}_\mathrm{m}=\partial H_0/\partial\vb{A}_\mathrm{m}$ obtained from the functional derivative of the Hamiltonian with respect to the effective vector potential.
-Physically, this magnon current is responsible for generating the electric polarization~\cite{Yamamoto2025,Katsura2005,Liu2011,Proskurin_PRB2018,Fujiwara_PRB2023,Go2024,To2025,Tang2025},
+This definition agrees with the expression obtained from the functional derivative of the Hamiltonian with respect to the effective vector potential.
+Physically, this magnon current is responsible for generating the electric dipole $\vb{P}_{i,i+1}=-\partial H_0/\partial \vb{E}$.
+The electric polarization $\vb{P}=\vb{P}_{i,i+1}/a^3$, i.e., electric dipole per volume, is related to the magnon current density through the general relation ~\cite{Yamamoto2025,Katsura2005,Liu2011,Proskurin_PRB2018,Fujiwara_PRB2023,Go2024,To2025,Tang2025},

-Through the basic relation $\vb{E}=(\vb{D}-\vb{P})/\epsilon_0$ in electrodynamics, the electric polarization contributes to the total electric field, which in turn produces an additional self-induced AC phase.
+The proportionality~[Eq.~\eqref{eq:P}] between electric polarization and magnetic dipole current is complementary to the relation~[Eq.~\eqref{eq: definition of Am}] between effective vector potential and electric field~\cite{Yamamoto2025}.
+Through the basic relation $\epsilon_0\vb{E}=\vb{D}-\vb{P}$ in electrodynamics, the electric polarization contributes to the total electric field, which in turn produces an additional self-induced AC phase.
+The key feature of our model [Eq.~\eqref{eq: Bose-Hubbard model}] is that the Peierls AC phase $\theta_\mathrm{AC}$ is dynamically determined through feedback from the state of the system.
+While in a different context, a related idea has been explored in Ref.~\cite{Takasan2024}, where the hopping amplitude in the bosonic lattice model depends on the state of the system.

 Building on these considerations, we seek the total energy of the system, explicitly incorporating the energy of the electromagnetic field.
-In accordance with the standard prescription, we include the term $\int dV(\vb{D}^2-\vb{P}^2)/2\epsilon_0$ as an additional contribution to the original Hamiltonian $H_0$.~\cite{Yamamoto2025} Consequently, for the present system, the total Hamiltonian is expressed as
+In accordance with the standard thermodynamic treatment of electromagnetic fields, the total Hamiltonian $H[\vb{D}]$ under an external electric field $\vb{D}$ is obtained as

+where we have used the equation $\epsilon_0\vb{E}=\vb{D}-\vb{P}$ in the second equality and $\vb{P}_{i,i+1}=-\partial H_0/\partial \vb{E}$ in the third.
+The same approach was used in Ref.~\cite{Yamamoto2025} to derive the total free energy of general magnetic-dipole superfluids in the phenomenological Ginzburg-Landau theory.

-where we set $\vb{D}=0$ to examine the intrinsic behavior of the system without the influence of an external electric field.
+For the present system, we set $\vb{D}=0$ in Eq.~\eqref{eq: H[D]} to examine the intrinsic behavior of the system without the influence of an external electric field.
+The total Hamiltonian is then expressed as